maoschanz/drawing/CONTRIBUTING.md

 tools' options.
 All bottom options bars can be found in the sub-directories of `src/optionsbars/`, and are specialized from `src/optionsbars/abstract_optionsbar.py`

-`image.py` defines an image, which contains:
+`image.py` defines an image (= a tab), which contains:

-- an "undo" history and a "redo" history
+- a `GdkPixbuf.Pixbuf` (as an attribute), named `main_pixbuf`, which corresponds to the current state of the edited image.
+- a file (`Gio.File`) which can be `None` (if it's a new image never saved).
+- a history, managed by `history_manager.py`
 - a selection, managed by `selection_manager.py`
-- a `GdkPixbuf.Pixbuf` (as an attribute), named `main_pixbuf`, which corresponds to the current state of the edited image.
+- methods to manage the zoom and the scroll.
+- methods to manage printing.
+- methods to receive signals from the mouse, and transmit them to the tools.

 ### The tools